op-amp/python-cheatsheets/py-Syntax.md

 A **`continue` statement** causes the execution to immediately jump back to the start of the loop and reevaluate the conditional expression.

 An **`else` statement** that follows a loop executes when the loop exits normally (i.e. not caused by a `break` statement).

+### Pattern Matching

+A **`match` statement** takes an expression and compares its value to successive patterns given as one or more `case` blocks; only the first pattern that matches gets executed, and none executed if no matches.
+It consists of the following:

+- The `match` keyword
+- An evaluable expression
+- A colon
+- An indented block of code with one or more **`case` statements**, each consists of
+	- The `case` keyword
+	- A pattern
+	- A colon
+	- An indented block of code to be executed when the pattern is matched

+Pattern literals in the `case` statement can be combined by `|` to form a single pattern; character `_` acts as a wildcard and never fails to match.

 ## Functions